 It feels even more so when you have a serious illness that needs your attention, and now you cannot tend to it.
 Things start to spiral with your health and its a real setback.
 Not to mention, the domino effect happens and something that might be helping your injury is worsening symptoms of your chronic illness.
 For example, my anti-inflammatory medication was flaring my interstitial cystitis to the point of agony and my physical therapy exercises for my hip increased the pain from my ovarian cysts.
 The climb to recovery is inevitably slower and more tedious for those who already live with chronic pain and illness.

-I’m not writing this to make anyone feel bad or to make anyone feel bad for me.
+I’m not writing this to make anyone feel shameful or guilty.
 I just feel the world could benefit from talking about this.
-Because people are going through it every day and if others can understand how tough that is, it might make it a little less difficult for the ones in recovery.
+People are going through it every day and if others can understand how tough that is, it might just make it a little less difficult for the ones in recovery.
 I’m also writing this to face these old feelings, because I’ve found that’s a huge factor in my healing.